 In another case, we retained the services of mechanical engineers to conduct engineering analyses and inspections of a case requiring a vehicle accident reconstruction and vehicle component failures.
 Mechanical engineers and their evaluations, analyses, and reports can cost between $5,000 to $10,000, or more in some cases.

 In addition, there are other types of experts that may be necessary to establish other matters in a personal injury case, such as damages.
 For example, we have hired medical experts, like neuro-spinal surgeons or orthopedic surgeons in cases where the injuries are complex.
-The medical experts’ testimony will assist a jury in understanding the injuries, surgeries, and any permanent impairment that may result following treatment.
+The medical experts’ testimony will assist a jury in understanding the injuries, surgeries, and any permanent impairment that may result from treatment.
 These medical experts may also be needed to author a medical narrative discussed in more detail above.
 Also, we have employed the services of an economist to determine the amount of lost wages and a plaintiff’s future lost earning capacity where the injuries prevented the plaintiff from returning to their employment.

 Final Thoughts on Expenses of a Personal Injury Case

 The anticipated expenses of an injury claim in Massachusetts that can be settled without the need to file a lawsuit are, most times, reasonable.
 A personal injury lawsuit, however, can be rather expensive.
-Regardless of how substantial the expenses and costs may be, many times a person injured in an accident is incurring medical bills and sustaining lost wages from being unable to return to work right away.
+Regardless of how substantial the expenses and costs may be, many times, a person injured in an accident is incurring medical bills and sustaining lost wages from being unable to return to work right away.
 The last thing they need on their plate is to cover the costs and expenses of pursuing compensation and holding the negligent actor accountable.

 Fortunately for our clients, expenses are covered by our law office as incurred.
-Though, we are entitled to reimbursement at the conclusion of successful resolution of the claim or case.
+Though, we are entitled to reimbursement at the conclusion of the successful resolution of the claim or case.
 Depending on the specifics of each case, various experts and professional medical opinions may be needed to prove an issue in contention and the level of seriousness we take toward ensuring our clients get the maximum amount of compensation deserved.

-Insurance companies have a huge amount of money to cover any costs or expense of defending a lawsuit.
+Insurance companies have a huge amount of money to cover any costs of defending a lawsuit.
 You are at a significant disadvantage when fighting the insurance company.
 That is why, when you are seriously injured in an accident and are fighting to be fairly compensated, you need the right legal team at your side.
 You need Massachusetts personal injury lawyers that will hire the right experts and incur the necessary costs and expenses to get you the money you deserve.